 Critics pointing out the downsides of large projects may not have noticed the success of smaller projects.

 Large conservation projects which try to protect biodiversity AND help with community development at the same time are sometimes criticized as being “less successful.”
-However, critics of people-focused conservation are usually looking at very large “International Conservation and Development Projects” (ICDPs).
+However, critics of people-focused conservation are usually looking at very large “Integrated Conservation and Development Projects” (ICDPs).

 They often overlook the fact that the issues faced by these large projects are rarely a problem for grassroots, community-based efforts.

 People-focused conservation projects that are very large often struggle to achieve results because…

 - They struggle with implementing changes, because the change comes from the top down.